 I make sure I take care of these OG supporters, many of whom followed me from OnlyFans and have remained subscribers as I’ve grown.
 I acknowledge them.
 I greet my loyal fans in chat and make it clear I see them.
 And of course, I offer exclusive perks for paying subscribers.

 For example, some of my content is exclusively for fan club members.
-Chaturbate allows you to customize the privacy and sales settings for uploaded content, so it’s easy to set and change prices.
+Chaturbate allows you to customize the privacy and sales settings for uploaded content, making it easy to adjust pricing and access as needed.
 You can also tease a clip on socials and say, “Subscribers only, join my fan club to unlock.”

 It’s totally fine to sell content without requiring fan club membership — I do that too.
 Just make sure you price it so that repeat purchases make subscribing the better value.